-The Joondalup Shuttle Bus will provide easy safe access in all weather conditions and improve accessibility particularly for seniors and people with disabilities.
+The Joondalup Shuttle Bus is a fully accessible low floor bus that will provide easy safe access in all weather conditions and improve accessibility particularly for seniors and people with disabilities.

 In addition, this service will encourage greater use of public transport such as trains and will help alleviate the growing pressure on traffic and parking congestion in the City as it grows and develops as a regional centre.